title-robbie-title/BayMax/README.md

 #  Baymax Bot (AI Assistant using OpenAI API)

-Baymax Bot is a friendly terminal-based AI assistant built in Python.
+Baymax Bot is a terminal-based AI assistant built in Python.
 Powered by OpenAI's GPT model, it can answer any question, help with coding, give advice, or chat with you like a virtual buddy.

 ---